Dudi Amsalem

 David "Dudi" Amsalem (דָּוִד "דּוּדִי" אַמְסָלֶם; born 11 August 1960), is an Israeli politician.
 He currently serves as the Regional Cooperation Minister of Israel.
 He previously held the posts of Minister of Communications, the Minister for Cyber and National Digital Matters and as the Government-Knesset Liaison and was a member of the Knesset for Likud.

 Early life

 David (Dudi) Amsalem was born and raised in Jerusalem.
-His parents, Avraham and Sultana Amsalem, were immigrants from Morocco.
+His parents, Avraham and Sultana Amsalem, immigrated from Morocco in 1958.
 Amsalem was educated at Yeshivat Or Etzion.
-During his IDF national service he was a tank commander in the Armored Corps.
+During his IDF national service he was a tank commander in the 500th brigade of the Armored Corps.
 He later obtained a bachelor's degree in Economics and Business Administration from Bar-Ilan University.

+After his studies, he held several positions in public service.
+He was a manager in the budget department of Bituah Leumi (Israeli Social Security Institute) and the Treasury Ministry.
+He was head of the department for the Improvement of the City's Appearance in the Jerusalem municipality.

 In 2003, the Israeli police arrested members of a group dubbed "The Jerusalem Gang," which included Amsalem, Itzik Kaufman, and Yoram Karshi.
 They were investigated on suspicion of involvement in forging hundreds of membership forms for the Likud party's Jerusalem branch during a large-scale party registration process.
 The police recommended that Amsalem and his associates be indicted.
 The prosecution closed the case due to insufficient evidence.